mbrtnck/vimfiles/README.md

 ## Installation

 For both Windows and Linux, working installation of Git is required.
 Use the right command for your operating system.
+For Windows I strongly recommend Git Bash terminal that comes together with Git.
+For Linux any terminal should work.

 ### Windows